 Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
 Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.

 Our DSL understands when it is appropriate to make a referral to the Channel programme.
-Channel guidance is available at: Channel Guidance.

 Our school will contact the Wolverhampton Community Safety Team at: safer@wolverhampton.gov.uk or call: 01902 551214